How to Spend a Magical 3 Days in Seville (2024)

 Moorish courtyard viewed through arch.
 Yellow building, green trees, one large palm tree

-Brief History of the Palacio de las Dueñas: This palace was built between the fifteenth and sixteenth centuries and has been home to some big names in Spanish history and others and today it is a private residence belonging to the House of Alba.
+This palace was built between the fifteenth and sixteenth centuries and has been home to some big names in Spanish history and others and today it is a private residence belonging to the House of Alba.

 What to Expect: Palacio de las Dueñas is something of a quiet gem in Sevilla.
 For me, the most wonderful thing about this place is its gardens and courtyards.
 While they’re smaller and not as showy as the Alcazar gardens, I really loved the sense of complete peace I felt while walking around this place.

-Evening: Las Setas de Sevilla (Metropol Parasol) and Tapas on Plaza del Salvador
+Evening: Las Setas de Sevilla (Metropol Parasol) and tapas on Plaza del Salvador

 las setas by night - lit up blue with Seville skyline lit up against night sky behind

-📌 Brief History of Las Setas: “Las Setas” (The Mushrooms) is the popular name for Metropol Parasol, this fascinating wooden structure that towers over Plaza de la Encarnacion.
+“Las Setas” (The Mushrooms) is the popular name for Metropol Parasol, this fascinating wooden structure that towers over Plaza de la Encarnacion.
 This plaza was the city centre of old Sevilla and it has a long history dating back to the Roman period.

 It was only in the early twenty-first century when the city of Seville decided to build a new plaza with underground parking here that the ancient history of this area was rediscovered.
 While excavating for the garage they found important ancient remains and plans for a parking lot were abandoned.
 Instead, the archaeological museum (mentioned above) was created and after a design competition Las Setas was built – apparently, this is the world’s largest wooden structure.